Kitware/CMake/Help/manual/cmake.1.rst

 Description
 ===========

-The "cmake" executable is the CMake command-line interface.
+The **cmake** executable is the CMake command-line interface.
 It may be used to configure projects in scripts.
 Project configuration settings may be specified on the command line with the -D option.